jhauberg/dledger/MANUAL.md

 ## I have a position in the same stock in multiple portfolios.
 How do I track this?

 This is not supported.
-You can still track both in a single journal, but to avoid unexpected reports, you should combine each position and treat it as a single position.
-You can do this by consolidating the transactions.
+You can choose to either keep a separate journal per portfolio, or keep one journal and consolidate the transactions.

 For example, let's say you have two portfolios, each with a respective position of 100 and 50 shares in the fictional company ABC.

-In this scenario, you would typically enter the following transactions:
+In this scenario, when a dividend hits, you would enter the following transactions:

 ```
 2019/03/16 ABC (100)  # portfolio A